 Timeline of events since George Floyd's arrest and murder

-George Floyd’s death after his arrest by police officers in Minneapolis on May 25, 2020, sparked widespread anger after millions of people saw video of the event
+George Floyd’s death after his arrest by police officers in Minneapolis in May 2020 sparked widespread anger after millions of people saw video of the event

 A timeline of key events beginning with George Floyd's arrest on May 25, 2020, by four police officers in Minneapolis: